Niort

 Niort (/fr/; Poitevin: Niàu; Niòrt; Novioritum) is a commune in the Deux-Sèvres department, western France.
 It is the prefecture of Deux-Sèvres.

-The population of Niort is 58,707 (2017) and more than 177,000 people live in the urban area.
+The population of Niort is 60,074 (2022) and about 180,000 people live in the urban area.

 Geography

 The town is located on the river Sèvre Niortaise and is a centre of angelica cultivation in France.
 Near Niort at Maisonnay there is one of the tallest radio masts in France (height: 330 metres).

 Transport

 Niort has a railway station on the TGV route between Paris and La Rochelle, Gare de Niort.
 Direct TGV to Paris Montparnasse station takes 2 hours and 15 minutes.
 Niort is a road and motorway junction, connected to Paris and Bordeaux by the A10 motorway, with Nantes by the A83, and with La Rochelle by the N11.
 It is the largest French city to offer free mass transit.

 Population

 The population data in the table and graph below refer to the commune of Niort proper, in its geography at the given years.
 The commune of Niort absorbed the former commune of Souché in 1964, Sainte-Pezenne in 1965, Saint-Florent in 1968 and Saint-Liguaire in 1971.